-(a) Fair and reasonable recompense for public duties
+(a) Fair and reasonable recompense for public duties (s 4A, PSAS Act)

 - (i) A Member should receive fair and reasonable recompense for performing their public duties. - (ii) Public resources are provided to a Member to support them in performing their public duties.